4.2 Administration and governance

 Trade unions, employers’ organisations and NGOs participate in policy making in the field of youth social inclusion using three main methods:

-- the National Council For Youth (NCFY) created in 2020 as an advisory body for the Ministry of Youth and Sports, composed by 50 representatives of youth civil society organisations (presented in section 5.3 of Youth Wiki).
-The council has a committee dedicated to youth social inclusion.
+- the National Council for Youth (NCFY) created in 2020 as an advisory body for the Ministry of Youth and Sports, composed by 50 representatives of youth civil society organisations

 - ad-hoc consultative meetings, mainly with NGOs